sebivenlo/PerformanceTesting/README.md

-# Performance testing workshop
 Ever wondered how fast your code actually is or how "good" a certain algorithm solves a problem compared to an other.

-> "Trust is good, but control is better."
-(Vladimir Lenin)

 Measuring the actual performance of code can be difficult to do.
 In addition, more often than not, it required changes to the business logic to enable the measuring in the first place.